GaMaius/RPG_TheFirstTravel/README.md

 # RPG_TheFirstTravel
- The first origin RPG in CSHS
+ The first origin RPG in PNU

-This Project is made by CSHS students
+This Project is made by PNU student
 The last project before graduation

 Play fun.